What is part-time education and learning?

 Which courses can I do part-time?

 There are some courses which do not lend themselves to part-time study such as medicine, as this is a lengthy degree, even when studied full-time.
-Aside from those, we offer a range of part-time courses, such as a degree in leadership and management, tourism, psychology, health and social care, finance, law and many more subject areas.
+Aside from those, we offer a range of part-time courses, such as a degree in leadership and management, and construction.

 What qualifications will I need to study part-time?